sulagnag/Udacity-Deep-Reinforcement-Learning-p2-continuous-learning/report.md

 ### Future Work - ideas
 1. Implement the D4PG, A3C algorithm and compare with this DDPG performance
-2. Imlement a prioritised Replay buffer
+2. Implement a prioritised Replay buffer
 3. Further tweak the network parameters for faster training and a higher target score.